 However, you will not be able to download your search results with their contact information.
 Instead, you’ll need to create a list yourself, check the results one by one, and insert all the information manually.

 That tends to be the biggest time-waster of the entire outreach.
 Not to mention mind-boggling boring.

-What you can do to save yourself is to seek out third-party outreach apps that automate prospecting lists by giving you the option to directly insert your search URL into the app.
+To save yourself time, you can seek out third-party outreach apps that automate prospecting lists by giving you the option to insert your search URL into the app directly.